 Wanna hear a fun statistic?
 According to a 2015 survey by Capital One ShareBuilder, 93% of people 35 and under are leery of the stock market because they lack trust or knowledge about the market itself.
 Only 33% of these so-called millennials own stock, compared to the national average of 43%.
 We’re also about to hit one of the biggest generational wealth transfers ever, leaving this generation with a lot of money (something like $30 trillion over the next 30 years).

-In short, Betterment and Wealthfront are cheaper than traditional investment accounts, more tax efficient at both low and high balances, and come with new features that push you to accomplish your financial goals.
+Betterment and Wealthfront both use technology to provide lower fees than traditional investment accounts (we’ll describe why that’s important later), more tax efficiency, and come with new features that push you to accomplish your financial goals.

 But which one is the right choice for you?
-In this review, we dig deep into what Betterment and Wealthfront share in common, their fees, returns, and portfolio performance, as well as the features that make them unique.
+In this review, we dig deep into Betterment and Wealthfront‘s offerings, their fees, returns, and portfolio performance, as well as the features that make them unique.
 By the end of it, we’ll tell you which one is right for you.

 Betterment vs. Wealthfront: the breakdown